Who was the Willful King, and Who was the King of the North?

 35Some of the wise will stumble, so that they may be refined, purified and made spotless until the time of the end, for it will still come at the appointed time.

-Every Prophecy Fulfilled!
-Daniel Chapter 11:35 Commentary: The Reference to the Time of the End in v.
+A Preterist Exposition and Commentary of Daniel 11:35: The Reference to the Time of the End in v.
 35 implies a shift from Antiochus Epiphanes and the Greek Empire to Rome, the Final Empire of Daniel’s Visions.

 As stated earlier, throughout chapter 11, Daniel describes the life of a specific king and seamlessly moves on to that of his successor usually without ever having specified to his reader the passage of a scepter.
 Thus it is not surprising that no explicit indication of a change in authority is made between vs. 35 and 36.
 Though no unequivocal change in authority is specified in these two verses, there does seem to be an implicit transition in v.
 35. It is also interesting to note that nowhere throughout the remainder of the chapter is the willful king of v.
 36 unambiguously called the king of the north.
 But if this king was not Antiochus Epiphanes, then who was the willful king of v.
 36?
 In the next verse, Daniel begins to describe this king: